 Here are the at home “treatments” that I think helped me out the most to reduce swelling and get rid of the callus.
 I am not a doctor or any kind of=r medical professional.
 These are just the tricks that worked for me.

 -Keep your ring off for at least 1 week (power through girl, I know that advice makes you want to cry!)

--To reduce swelling, try icing your knuckle a few times a day, take Tylenol if needed and soak your hand in warm water with epsom salt
+-To reduce swelling, try icing your knuckle a few times a day or soak your hand in warm water with epsom salt

 – Wash your hands with an exfloiating cleanser (I used my Derma-E glycolic acid face cleanser for a gentle exflotiation)